 Career employee positions that generate a low risk score using the Position Designation Survey require a National Agency Check with Inquiries (NACI) investigation upon hire or conversion to a career appointment.
-NACIs are processed and adjudicated at the district level per guidelines in Handbook EL-312, Employment and Placement, subchapter 56.
+NACIs are initiated per guidelines in Handbook EL-312, Employment and Placement, part 562.